-The 2019-2020 program will run in NYC, Los Angeles, Atlanta, and Detroit and will include professional development in game-based learning for up to 75 teachers per city, in-school and after-school game making courses supported by curriculum partner Mouse, student game jams and workshops, mentorship for students provided by professional game designers, social issue themes with digital resources provided by cause-based partners and a culminating game design competition and Awards Ceremony in Spring 2020.
+The 2020-2021 program will run in the ‘Spotlight Cities’ of NYC, Los Angeles, Atlanta, and Detroit and will include professional development in game-based learning for up to 75 teachers per city, in-school and after-school game making courses supported by curriculum partner Mouse, student game jams and workshops, mentorship for students provided by professional game designers, social issue themes with digital resources provided by cause-based partners, and a culminating national game design competition and Awards Ceremony in Spring 2021.

 Here is how it works:

 - Educators apply to participate in the year-long program, hosted by Games for Change, via the Teacher Application forms (available soon).

 - In each participating city, new educators will be selected to join the G4C Student Challenge teacher cohorts.
 Educators from previous years’ cohorts will be automatically accepted into the program if they are interested in participating again this year.